Adolescent and adult parrots get hormonal. Yep. That's the way it is.

 What conditions set off hormonal behavior in parrots?

-- Week 3 : Breeeding and Feeding Foods: Carbohydrate and fat rich foods to avoid
+- Week 3 : Breeding and Diet: Carbohydrate and fat rich foods to avoid

-- Week 4 : Simulating Photoperiod or Light Conditions for Your Birds Health
+- Week 4 : Simulating photoperiod or light conditions for your irbds health

 In a home environment, we unwittingly create conditions that cause our birds to become and maintain reproductive hormone levels, sometimes year round.
 We actually inadvertently create breeding conditions that trigger reproductive hormone production and accidentally reinforce territorial reproductive behaviors.
 Hormonal parrots aggressively guard what they perceive to be “resources” needed to rear their young.
 That means they develop an intense bond with one mate and become very territorial of their perceived nest site.